Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/m3/task3.4/readme.md

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m3/task3.4/001.png)

  ## 1
 Adjusted DHCP Server inside the Enterprise subnetwork as follows: entered DHCP tab and tuned up the DHCP Pool by assigning the start IP address as 10.71.14.10 and the Default Gateway address as the adjacent interface of the ISP1 router.
-Switched DHCP service on and saves as shown below
+Switched DHCP service on and saved as shown below

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m3/task3.4/002.png)